-In the event of a continuous sounding of the fire alarm in the apartment, residents must proceed as follows:

-1. Evacuate the building immediately according to the posted evacuation route.
+In the event of a continuous sounding of the fire alarm in the apartment vacate the building immediately according to the posted evacuation route by doing the following:

-- 2. Stop what you are doing and walk, not run, to the primary or alternate stairwell or exit. - 3.
-Take your keys with you. - 4.
-Close and lock all doors behind you. - 5.
-Once evacuated, remain at sufficient distance to ensure: - a) Personal safety - b) Safe performance of emergency operations - c) Treatment and removal of the injured - 6.
+- Stop what you are doing and walk, not run, to the primary or alternate stairwell or exit. - 2.
+Take your keys with you. - 3.
+Close and lock all doors behind you. - 4.
+Once evacuated, remain at sufficient distance to ensure: - a) Personal safety - b) Safe performance of emergency operations - c) Treatment and removal of the injured - 5.
 Do not re-enter the building until the alarm is silenced and the "all clear" announcement is given by the emergency response team.